1991 Interstate 5 dust storm: The storm

-The accident
+The collisions

 November 29 was the Friday after Thanksgiving in 1991, and traffic on I-5 was heavier throughout the day as a result.
-Around 2:30 PM local time, the low visibility on the highway caused a series of chain reaction accidents roughly 45 mi north of Coalinga.
-The accidents mainly occurred in five groups spread across 1.5 mi of highway; while one 20-car pile-up occurred in the northbound lanes, the remainder of the crashes were in the southbound lanes.
-In total, 104 vehicles were involved in the accident, including 93 cars and 11 semi-trailer trucks.
-150 mi of I-5 was closed for a day following the accident.
+Around 2:30 PM local time, the low visibility on the highway caused a series of chain reaction collisions roughly 45 mi north of Coalinga.
+The collisions mainly occurred in five groups spread across 1.5 mi of highway; while one 20-car pile-up occurred in the northbound lanes, the remainder of the crashes were in the southbound lanes.
+In total, 104 vehicles were involved in collisions, including 93 cars and 11 semi-trailer trucks.
+150 mi of I-5 was closed for a day following the collisions.

-17 people died in the accident, and an additional 150 people were injured.
+17 people died in the collisions, and an additional 150 people were injured.
 Several vehicles caught fire, which contributed to the casualties; two bodies were burned so badly that they could not be identified in the aftermath of the crash.
-The dust storm also impeded the emergency response to the accident; a fire truck and an ambulance were involved in separate collisions while attempting to reach the accident site.
+The dust storm also impeded the emergency response to the collisions; a fire truck and an ambulance were involved in separate collisions while attempting to reach the collision site.
 Nonetheless, first responders were able to access the remote site within half an hour of the crash.

-According to the California Highway Patrol, the crash was the deadliest accident caused by a dust storm in state history.
+According to the California Highway Patrol, the crash was the deadliest collision caused by a dust storm in state history.
 A report in the Deseret News described it as the largest vehicle crash in then-recent history in terms of the number of vehicles involved.